Cshayan/react-native-ambient-light-sensor/README.md

 ##### Note: This data set is for illustration and may not be completely accurate for all users or situations.

+## Want to know more about its implementation

+Check out the article - https://medium.com/@shayanchatterjee7/creating-a-surrounding-light-sensor-module-for-android-device-in-react-native-6a0f9fa7d13e

+## NPM Package

+Checkout the npm package of it - https://www.npmjs.com/package/react-native-ambient-light-sensor

 ## Contributing